TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 This information is collected at various places: for instance, when you check out with your online order. subscribe to mailers, email offers, and mobile messaging offers. participate in surveys, contests, or sweepstakes. or interact with special-event or program offers.

 We collect information about you and, if you provide it, we collect information about those you know.
 For example, we collect your gift recipient's contact information to process your gift orders.
-We may also collect contact information about your friends and family members when you participate in one of our refer-a-friend programs.
-In these instances, we may send a message to your friend or family member on your behalf.
-Please ensure that you only submit email addresses of individuals with whom you have a personal or family relationship and who would want to receive the message from you.

 On our BBW social media pages we may collect information about you and, if you allow, about your friends on the social media site, through (1) an application or form accessed through a BBW social media page which links to this privacy policy, and (2) through the BBW shopping page located on certain BBW social media pages.